Author: Ron Graham

 We introduce the series Search for the True Church by briefly looking at the statement of Jesus, "I will build my church".

-“I” marks the Lordship of Christ The first word of the statement is "I".
-This marks the Lordship of Christ.
-Nobody else is in a position to say what follows this"I".
+The first word of the statement is "I".
+This marks the unique position of Christ as Lord.
+Nobody else is in a position to say what follows this "I".

 Jesus is the only rightful founder and head of the church, not you or me or someone else no matter how eminent.
 It's the same "I" as in "I am the way the truth and the life" (John 14:6).
 Who else can say that?